 Realign your splines

-It doesn’t take much work to put a new spin on traditional splined miter joints.
-Just install the splines at an angle, as we did as shown at right on a maple-and-walnut letter tray, and you get eye-catching results.
+It doesn't take much work to put a new spin on traditional splined miter joints.
+Just install the splines at an angle, as we did as shown on a maple-and-walnut letter tray, and you get eye-catching results.

 First, make a simple spline-cutting jig for your tablesaw, as shown below.
 Then, mark three evenly spaced spline locations on a piece of scrap the same width as the tray side.